shravanthi45/AI-Powered-User-Feedback-Analysis/README.md

 📌 Project Overview

-This project focuses on analyzing app user reviews to extract meaningful customer insights using AI-driven feedback analysis techniques.
+This project analyzes app user reviews to extract meaningful business insights using AI-driven feedback analysis techniques.

-The system collects app reviews from popular applications, processes customer feedback, and identifies sentiment patterns, complaint categories, escalation risks, and engagement trends.
+The system collects customer feedback, stores structured data in MySQL, performs SQL-based analytical transformations, and visualizes actionable insights through an interactive Power BI dashboard.

-This project is being developed incrementally as an end-to-end analytics solution.
+This project is being developed incrementally as an end-to-end analytics and AI solution.

 ---

 🎯 Problem Statement

-Businesses receive thousands of customer reviews across digital platforms every day.
-Manually analyzing this feedback is time-consuming and inefficient.
+Businesses receive thousands of customer reviews across digital platforms every day, making manual analysis inefficient and time-consuming.

-The challenge is to automatically process user feedback and convert raw textual reviews into actionable business insights.
+The challenge is to transform raw textual feedback into structured business intelligence that helps organizations understand customer concerns, identify critical issues, and improve decision-making.

 ---